The Chief Executive Officer (CEO)

-On the first day of my first formal job after my first formal degree my first formal boss resigned.
+On the first day of my first formal job after my first formal degree, my first formal boss resigned.

-Unlike most corporate ladders, the one I stood on had only two rungs (it was a very small organization) and the rung above me was suddenly empty.
+Unlike most corporate ladders, the one I stood on had only two rungs (it was a tiny organization) and the rung above me was suddenly empty.
 No, this wasn’t an opportunity.
 It was a calamity!
 Back then I knew the minimum about management and even less about leadership, but I knew that I needed a boss to tell me what-to-do-how-by-when.

 From that day onwards I treated organizational life with a great deal of suspicion, expecting bullshit in every cubicle, corner office and boardroom.